-Polymers are physical realizations of stochastic processes such as Brownian motion or self-avoiding random walks.
-Certain universal aspects of membranes (flexible films, biological membranes) are related to random geometries which are studied in string theory and quantum gravity.
-When the objects are charged (poly-electrolytes, charged membranes) or when they possess internal degrees of freedom, their physical and geometric properties are deeply modified: new phases appear.
-The physics of disordered systems governs the complex interactions between chemically different monomers in biological polymers.
-One can study this way the denaturation of DNA or the folding of proteins and of RNA.
-The classification of the possible forms of the latter can be made with the help of topological tools (the Euler characteristic or the genus).
-At a more macroscopic scale, the interactions of proteins and genes are modeled with the help of biological lattices, and the study of their connectivity properties yields a better understanding of cellular metabolism.
+Polymers provide physical realizations of stochastic processes such as Brownian motion or self-avoiding random walks.
+Other types of stochastic processes control the functioning of molecular motors and the folding of proteins.
+Some universal aspects of membranes (flexible films, biological membranes) are closely related to the random geometries studied in string theories and quantum gravity.
+When objects are charged (polyelectrolytes, charged membranes) or possess internal degrees of freedom, their physical and geometrical properties may be deeply modified: new phases may appear.
+Random polymer physics governs the complex interactions between chemically different monomers in biopolymers.
+One can study the denaturation of DNA or protein folding and RNA within this framework.
+For the latter, the classification of folded forms can be done using tools of topology (genus, Euler characteristic), leading to the development of powerful algorithms for structure prediction.
+In addition, most biopolymers carry charges, and the Coulomb interaction determines their universal properties of aggregation and solvation in the cell.